PRIDE-Archive/pridepy/README.md

 - **MassIVE** walks the FTPS tree at `massive-ftp.ucsd.edu` (the server requires TLS).
 - **JPOST** lists files through the JSON PROXI endpoint at `https://repository.jpostdb.org/proxi/datasets/<JPSTxxxxxx>` and downloads from `ftp.jpostdb.org` over plain FTP.
 The PROXI listing avoids the source-IP connection limit JPOST enforces on FTP.
-- **iProX** fetches the dataset's ProteomeXchange XML from `http://download.iprox.org/<accession>/PX_<accession>.xml`, then downloads each referenced file from the same host over anonymous HTTPS. iProX also exposes Aspera (`faspe://`) with username/password for very large bulk transfers; `pridepy` uses the public HTTPS endpoint so no iProX credentials are required.
+- **iProX** fetches the dataset's ProteomeXchange XML from `http://download.iprox.org/<accession>/PX_<accession>.xml`, then downloads each referenced file from the same host over anonymous HTTP (with `Range` support for resume). iProX also exposes Aspera (`faspe://`) with username/password for very large bulk transfers; `pridepy` uses the public HTTP endpoint so no iProX credentials are required.

-Raw downloads follow each repository's own collection layout, so `download-all-public-raw-files` retrieves the files under the dataset's `raw/` collection.
-These direct downloads support resume (REST for FTP, byte-Range for HTTPS), per-file retries, parallel workers (`-w` up to 3), and post-transfer size verification against the server-reported size.
+`download-all-public-raw-files` retrieves the files stored under the dataset's `raw/` collection.
+These direct downloads support resume (REST for FTP, byte-Range for HTTP/HTTPS), per-file retries, and parallel workers (`-w` up to 3).
+FTP transfers are additionally checked against the server-reported size after each download.

 You can also request a specific collection from these repositories through the same category interface: